-After a long and windy 2021 season, it is time to prepare for the MLB offseason.
-Seiya Suzuki will be added to the free-agent mix.
+After a long and windy 2021 season, it is time to prepare for the MLB offseason which means Seiya Suzuki will be added to the free-agent mix.
 Suzuki has played the past few seasons for Nippon Professional Baseball in Japan.
 The 27-year old outfielder posted jaw-dropping numbers during the 2021 campaign.
 He will now test the waters in the MLB Free Agent market this winter.

 Suzuki has played for the Hiroshima Toyo Carp since he was 18 years of age.
 He got his first real opportunity to play every day starting in 2016, where he was just 20 years old.
 His first full season in NPB, Suzuki posted a .335 average through 129 games.
 Also worth mentioning, he had 29 home runs and 95 RBI’s.
 The right-handed hitter has gone to hit for a .315 batting average in all his years playing for the Toyo Carp.

 Seiya Suzuki: His 2021 Season

 Just this past 2021 season, Suzuki’s numbers were off the charts.
 Hitting a total of 38 home runs, 88 RBI’s, and maintaining a .319 batting average.
 He’s a very well-known player over in the NPB also.
 He is a 5-time NPB All-Star, a 4-time Best Nine Award, and a 3-time Gold Glove Award Winner for the Central League.
 Suzuki also has played for many national teams representing Japan.